FOXO4: Structure and function

-FOXO4 is a member of the forkhead family transcription factors O subclass, which is characterized by a winged helix domain used for DNA binding.
+FOXO4 is a member of the forkhead family of transcription factors in O subclass, which is characterized by a winged helix domain used for DNA binding.
 There are 4 members of the FOXO family, including FOXO1, FOXO3, and FOXO6.
 Their activity is modified by many post translational activities, such as phosphorylation, ubiquitination, and acetylation.
 Depending on this modified state, FOXO4 binding affinity for DNA is altered, allowing for FOXO4 to regulate many cellular pathways including oxidative stress signaling, longevity, insulin signaling, cell cycle progression, and apoptosis.
 Two of the main upstream regulators of FOXO4 activity are phosphoinositide 3- kinase (PI3K) and serine/threonine kinase AKT/PKB.
 Both PI3K and AKT modify FOXO4 and prevent it from translocating to the nucleus, effectively preventing the transcription of the downstream FOXO targets.

 Clinical significance

 Associations with longevity

-FOXO transcription factors have been shown to be the down downstream effector molecules of insulin-like growth factor (IGF) signaling pathway.
+FOXO transcription factors have been shown to be the downstream effector molecules of insulin-like growth factor (IGF) signaling pathway.
 In the absence of insulin, PI3K is inactive, so the FOXO homolog daf-16 is able to translocate to the nucleus and turn on many genetic pathways associated with longevity in the roundworm Caenorhabditis elegans.
 FOXO's activation of these pathways produces an increase in lifespan for worms, flies, mice; similar variants of FOXO3a have been associated with longer human lives as well.

 FOXO4 can bind with p53 protein to induce cellular senescence.
 A peptide competing with FOXO4 can act as a senolytic by excluding p53 from the nucleus.